About us

 We were fortunate to work with some of Istria’s most skilled craftsmen—stonemasons, carpenters, and ironworkers—all led by the talented Branko Orbanić of Kapitel.

-Each space in the Kuća (main guesthouse) and adjoining Kućica (little house) has been finished with characterful vintage touches: cast iron baths, wood-burning stoves, butler sinks, and enamel lampshades, sourced from Croatia, nearby Slovenia, and Britain.
+Each space in the Kuća (main guesthouse) and adjoining Kućica (little house) has been finished with characterful vintage touches: cast iron baths, wood-burning stoves, butler sinks and enamel lampshades, sourced from Croatia, nearby Slovenia and the UK.

 As featured in